NotThorny/Cultivation/README.md

 - Added Korean translation thanks to [@koreako12](https://github.com/koreako12)
 - Some other translation additions (machine translation, let me know if things are wrong)

-Added issues page so you can direct problems there, or to me on discord: Thoronium#7770

-- You will need to join the [Grasscutters discord](https://discord.gg/grasscutter) before being able to send a message request :) or you can ping me in #support

 # Table Of Contents

 - [Client Patching Notice](#client-patching-notice)